 It’s important to know that you have the right to an attorney if you are charged with the crime of assault.
 This is critical because a criminal record can negatively impact your future.
-For that reason, our Columbus criminal defense attorneys will fight hard to keep the offense off your record or have the charges reduced.
+For that reason, our Columbus criminal defense attorney will fight hard to keep the offense off your record or have the charges reduced.
 This includes exploring all possible defenses and negotiating with the prosecuting attorney.

 Our team will represent you in every step of the court process, including pretrial conferences and jury selection.
-If necessary, our accomplished trial attorneys will fight for you in court and during sentencing.
+If necessary, our accomplished trial attorney will fight for you in court and during sentencing.
 Don’t settle for less.
 Our main practice area is criminal law and we have a proven track record of winning tough criminal cases.
 Call our Columbus, OH law offices today to schedule a time to discuss your today.

 Overview of Assault in Columbus, OH